-A person listening to or listening to and viewing a copy of an electronic recording may not make a copy of that copy or have in his or her possession any device that, by itself or in combination with any other device, can make a copy.
-The custodian or other designated court official or employee shall take reasonable steps to enforce this prohibition, and any willful violation of it may be punished as a contempt.
+A person listening to and viewing the recording may not

+make a copy of it or have in his or her possession any device that, by itself or in combination with any other device, can make a copy.
+The custodian or other designated court official or employee shall take reasonable steps to enforce this prohibition, and any willful violation of the prohibition may be punished as a contempt.
-(i) Right to Copy of Recording

-(1) Who May Obtain Copy
+- (j) Right to Obtain Copy of Audio-video Recording - (1) Who May Obtain Copy

-Upon written request and subject to the conditions in this section, the custodian shall make available to the following persons a copy of the audio or audio-video recording, including a recording of proceedings that were closed pursuant to law or from which safeguarded portions have not been redacted:
+Upon written request and subject to the conditions in this section, the custodian shall make available to the following persons a copy of the audio-video recording, including a recording of proceedings that were closed pursuant to law or from which safeguarded portions have not been redacted:

-- (A) The Chief Judge of the Court of Appeals; - (B) The County Administrative Judge; - (C) The Circuit Administrative Judge having supervisory authority over the court; - (D) The presiding judge in the case; - (E) The Commission on Judicial Disabilities or, at its direction, Investigative Counsel; - (F) Bar Counsel;

-- (G) Unless otherwise ordered by the court, a party to the proceeding or the attorney for a party; - (H) A stenographer or transcription service designated by the court for the purpose of preparing an official transcript of the proceeding, provided that, (i) if the recording is of a proceeding closed pursuant to law or from which safeguarded portions have not been redacted, the transcript, when filed with the court, shall be placed under seal or otherwise shielded by order of the court, and (ii) no transcript of a proceeding closed pursuant to law or containing unredacted safeguarded portions shall be prepared for or delivered to any person not listed in subsection (i) (1) of this Rule; and - (I) Any other person authorized by the County Administrative Judge. - (2) Restrictions on Use
+- (A) the Chief Judge of the Court of Appeals; - (B) the County Administrative Judge; - (C) the Circuit Administrative Judge having supervisory authority over the court; - (D) the presiding judge in the case; - (E) the Commission on Judicial Disabilities or, at its direction, Investigative Counsel; - (F) Bar Counsel; - (G) unless otherwise ordered by the court, a party to the proceeding or the attorney for a party; - (H) a stenographer or transcription service designated by the court for the purpose of preparing an official transcript of the proceeding, provided that, (i) if the recording is of a proceeding closed pursuant to law or from which safeguarded portions have not been redacted, the transcript, when filed with the court, shall be placed under seal or otherwise shielded by order of the court, and (ii) no transcript of a proceeding closed pursuant to law or containing unredacted safeguarded portions shall be prepared for or delivered to any person not listed in subsection (j)(1) of this Rule;